jamesqquick/Core-Fundamentals-of-Web-Development/README.md

 - [Angular vs React vs Vue](https://medium.com/unicorn-supplies/angular-vs-react-vs-vue-a-2017-comparison-c5c52d620176)
 - [Best Javascript Frameworks, Libraries, and Tools to Use in 2017](https://www.sitepoint.com/top-javascript-frameworks-libraries-tools-use/)
 - [Top Javascript Framework Topics to Learn in 2017](https://medium.com/javascript-scene/top-javascript-frameworks-topics-to-learn-in-2017-700a397b711)

-In this video, we will reflect on everything that we've covered, which is a lot!
-We've taken at least an intermediate dive in HTML, CSS, and Javascript.
-We've focused on the core aspects of Web Development, skills that will take you far.
-No matter what framework or library you use in the future, you now have a better understanding of how they work and what they are taking care of for you.

 ## Bonus Topics??
 If you enjoyed the content, have suggestions/critiques, or would like to see some bonus topics covered, let me know on twitter at @jamesQquick!